 An ideal CPU temperature range can lie between 40°C and 65°C (104F to 149F) when you use it to carry out tasks of a regular workload.
 However, if your workload is heavy, the temperature can be between 70°C and 80°C (158F to 176F).

 It may be dangerous if your CPU temperature goes above these ranges.
 Read our guide on what your CPU temperature should be while gaming.

 What Happens If Your CPU Gets Too Hot?

-Running your CPU at a higher temperature for long periods will inevitably shorten its lifespan.
-CPUs start to thermal throttle when they reach a certain temperature limit.
 That is when your CPU automatically lowers its core and memory speeds and compromises the performance to save the hardware.
-The CPU continues to run at these lower clock speeds until a safe temperature is achieved.
+It runs at these lower clock speeds until a safe temperature is achieved.

 Frequently Asked Questions